Study in New Zealand — Start Your Journey to Study Abroad

 The AIP system is a unique feature of New Zealand’s student visa process:

-2. Immigration NZ assesses application
+Assessment Immigration NZ assesses your application.

-3. If approved, receive AIP (conditional approval)
+Get AIP If approved, you receive AIP (conditional approval).

-4. Pay tuition fees and share proof
+Pay tuition & submit proof Pay tuition fees and share proof to Immigration.

 Visa Processing Time